 Can you eat street food while pregnant?

 I have always been really careful about what I ate when pregnant, so the same rules apply as when you’re traveling.
+First of all, I particularly love local food near me.
 You want to eat at a place that is making the food fresh.
 It should be piping hot.
 There should be lots of customers, preferably locals.
 If you can’t see the steam coming off the food, it’s not hot enough.
 There were places in Thailand were I ate street food all the time, but I watched them prepare the food, it was super fresh and hot, and I knew it was safe.
 I actually avoided eating in restaurants in Thailand because you can’t see what they’re making… maybe that green curry is coming from a big vat of it they bought from the morning market and are keeping warm all day.
 Normally that’s fine, but when you’re pregnant you don’t want to take chances.
 Other things to avoid: pre-cut fruit (you don’t know if the water used to wash the vegetables was clean), smoothies (again, same thing), and anything sold road side where you can’t see the preparation (like empanadas).

 This should be straight forward, but what if you’re in China or Thailand or somewhere else where you can’t read the labels?
 Go to an OB and get a prescription.
 It won’t be expensive and they’ll make sure you get the right vitamin.